behnazkhoshnood/tadig-restaurant/README.md

 ## **Features Left to Implement**

-- In future I want to make an app for the resturant.
+- In future I want to make an app for the restaurant.
 - I want to add the loyality chart which is functional.
 - Social medial profiles of Tadig restutant will be added in future.
 - Use original photos with same backgrounds.